walmartlabs/concord-website/docs/plugins/crypto.md

 }
 ```

-The value of `data` field must be used as-is as a process variable.
+The value of `data` field can be used as a process variable by adding it as an
-It can be added to the Concord file, project's configuration or to
+attribute in the Concord file, in the project's configuration or can be supplied
-request JSON.
+to a specific process execution in the  request JSON.

 A value can be encrypted and decrypted only by the same server.

-## Decrypting a value

 To decrypt the previously encrypted value: